rsHalford/godo/CONTRIBUTING.md

 # Contributing `GoDo`

-Thank you for contributing `GoDo` :tada:
+Thank you for considering contributing to `GoDo` :tada:

 ## Found a Bug?